 - Clarify Liability Rules? - Amend Ins.
 Code Sec.
 660 (2/3 vote, "in furtherance" of "purposes"?).
 If the software is leased or licensed and the car is guided by the manufacturer's program, can the vehicle be classified as "leased" or a "livery" conveyance? - Modify Application of Optional Rating Factors?
 Spanish Speaking Citizens' Found., Inc. v.
 Low, 103 Cal.
 Rptr.
 2d 75 (Cal Ct.
 App.
-2000)(considerable discretion in Commissioner to integrate mandatory and optional rating factors. - Perhaps disruptive technology requires disruptive thinking - Include OEM warranty covering personal injury?
-Selfinsure, stop-loss or captive? - Affinity group insurance as with antique or specialty cars? - Move to first-party insurance (e.g., no-fault or UM/UIM models, perhaps as endorsements on H.O. or Renter's policies) - Are Financial Responsibility laws any longer necessary?
+2000)(considerable discretion in Commissioner to integrate mandatory and optional rating factors. - Perhaps disruptive technology requires disruptive thinking - Include OEM warranty covering personal injury? - OEM has trip data recorder information.
+Will OEM self-insure, stop-loss or captive?
+Volvo and Volvia Insurance. - Will manufacturer be there when it counts.
+Are defects in Old GM cars the responsibility of New GM? - Affinity group insurance as with antique or specialty cars? - Move to first-party insurance (e.g., no-fault or UM/UIM models, perhaps as endorsements on H.O. or Renter's policies) - Are Financial Responsibility laws any longer necessary? - When cars move like schools of fish, perhaps we move to the model of the National Childhood Vaccine Injury Act.